-Past trips have included feasibility studies around the viability of solar power in Dubai, the harnessing of used (instead of new) heavy equipment in Athens, and the venture capital funding model around impact investing in Tel Aviv.
-We are currently planning to partner with Project CURE to deliver medical supplies to a hospital while we are in Mozambique.
+Past trips have included feasibility studies around the viability of solar power in Dubai, the harnessing of used (instead of new) heavy equipment in Athens and a venture capital funding model around impact investing in Tel Aviv.
+This group is currently planning to partner with Project CURE to deliver medical supplies to a hospital while they are in Mozambique.